-Tommy is also a dancer and outside of Blue Apple productions he has also been working with the inspirational Daniel Vais and the Culture Device Dance Project, based in London.
+Tommy is also a dancer and outside of Blue Apple productions he has also been working with Daniel Vais and the Culture Device Dance Project, based in London.

 Lawrie joined Blue Apple Theatre in 2009, making his debut as Tiny Tim in Blue Apple’s A Christmas Carol and quickly finding that there was nothing he liked more than being on stage.
 He had been captivated by Shakespeare from an early age and was delighted to play Lysander in Blue Apple’s magical promenade performance of A Midsummer Night’s Dream, and, a few years later, Claudius in Hamlet, the making of which brought some of Blue Apple’s performers to a wider audience through the BBC documentary Growing up Downs.